top of page

 Ephesus: The Empty Church

-Introduction It has often been joked that those looking for a perfect church will render it imperfect the moment they set foot in it.
+The Church at Ephesus: Revelation 2:1-7 Introduction It has often been joked that those looking for a perfect church will render it imperfect the moment they set foot inside.
 Without a doubt, any church is made up of imperfect people, and if we can't accept this, we will no longer have a church.
-While some consider it their sacred duty to size everyone up and boot out all the people who have problems, others see this type of compulsive "sorting" as the danger in teaching sound doctrine.
-They think--and understa
+While some consider it their sacred duty to size everyone up and boot out all the people who have problems, others see this type of compulsive "sorting" as one of the dangers of a

 cjoywarner